|Homepage:||Click to visit|

 - Law students should click here: (ACADEMIC INFORMATION FOR LAW STUDENTS.doc) for information on course selection specific to law students.

-Richmond students are required to enroll in a non-credit bearing 4-week intensive Italian language crash course offered at the beginning of the semester.
-The language course will begin approximately one week before the semester begins and continue during the first three weeks of the regular semester.
-Bocconi will administer a language placement exam shortly after arrival and the student is placed accordingly.
-The course meets 5 times per week for 4 hours per day in the first two weeks and less often in the latter weeks.
+Richmond students are required to enroll in a 2-week non-credit intensive Italian language crash course offered before the start of the regular semester.
+Bocconi will administer an online language placement exam and the student is placed accordingly.
+The course meets for 4-5 hours per day, 6 days per week, for two weeks.
 ATTENDANCE IS MANDATORY in the language course.
 Cultural Orientation Sessions are part of the Italian language course.

 For students who wish to continue the study of Italian language during the semester, there is a follow up course offered during the semester.
 This course does not offer a grade and therefore cannot be applied for transfer credit.